-College Scorecard earnings: 10%.
-Median earnings for 2013-14, as reported to the IRS, of people who started as college freshmen and received federal aid in 2002 or 2003 and are currently working and not enrolled, published on the U.S. Department of Education’s College Scorecard.
+Earnings 10 years after college entry: 10%.
+Median earnings for 2014-15, as reported to the IRS, of people who started as college freshmen and received federal aid in 2003 or 2004 and are currently working and not enrolled, published on the U.S. Department of Education’s College Scorecard.

 Payscale.com earnings: 40%.
 Although the earnings data reported on PayScale.com is based on what visitors to the site voluntarily enter, our previous analysis shows that it is reliable.
-PayScale provided Money with aggregated data on more than 2.3 million people who in the last nine years have filled out an online form that asks what their job is, what their salary is, where they went to college, what they majored in, and when they graduated.
+PayScale provided MONEY with aggregated data on more than 3 million people who in the last 10 years have filled out an online form that asks what their job is, what their salary is, where they went to college, what they majored in, and when they graduated.
 This adds additional important information to federal earnings data, because it covers only the students who earned a bachelor’s degree from the school, not the dropouts.
-This data also screens out those who have earned graduate degrees, and thus may be earning more because of their graduate, rather than undergraduate, education.
+These Payscale data also screen out those who have earned graduate degrees, and thus may be earning more because of their graduate, rather than undergraduate, education.

 - Early career earnings (7.5%).
 Earnings as reported for graduates with three years’ work experience.